 We fetch your native GitLab fields into your widget form.
-You can show/hide any fields and preset fields with dynamic values.
+You can show/hide any fields and preset fields.
 For example, set the default Due Date and allow your reporters to change that where needed.

 Note: Marker.io members report through the Member form, while Guests and Public Reporters report via the Guest form.
 More on that in our User Roles Guide.